AckerlyXu/heima/articles/event-hubs/event-hubs-availability-and-consistency.md

-<properties
+---
-    pageTitle="Availability and consistency in Azure Event Hubs | Azure" description="How to provide the maximum amount of availability and consistency with Azure Event Hubs using partitions." services="event-hubs"
+title: Availability and consistency in Azure Event Hubs | Azure
+description: How to provide the maximum amount of availability and consistency with Azure Event Hubs using partitions.
-    documentationcenter="na"
-    author="sethmanheim"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="8f3637a1-bbd7-481e-be49-b3adf9510ba1"
-    ms.service="event-hubs"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="02/21/2017"
-    wacn.date=""
-    ms.author="sethm;jotaub" />
+services: event-hubs
+documentationcenter: na
+author: sethmanheim
+manager: timlt
+editor: ''

+ms.assetid: 8f3637a1-bbd7-481e-be49-b3adf9510ba1
+ms.service: event-hubs
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 02/21/2017
+wacn.date: ''
+ms.author: sethm;jotaub
+---

 # Availability and consistency in Event Hubs

 ## Overview
-Azure Event Hubs uses a [partitioning model](/documentation/articles/event-hubs-what-is-event-hubs/#partitions) to improve availability and parallelization within a single Event Hub.
+Azure Event Hubs uses a [partitioning model](./event-hubs-what-is-event-hubs.md#partitions) to improve availability and parallelization within a single Event Hub.
 For example, if an Event Hub has four partitions, and one of those partitions is moved from one server to another in a load balancing operation, you can still send and receive from three other partitions.
 Additionally, more partitions enables you to have more concurrent readers processing your data, improving your aggregate throughput.
 Understanding the implications of partitioning and ordering in a distributed system is a critical aspect of solution design.

 To help explain the tradeoff between ordering and availability, see the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), also known as Brewer's theorem.
 This theorem states that one must choose between consistency, availability, and partition tolerance.